Ty France Player Props: Mariners vs. Pirates

 Pirates Pitching Rankings

-- The Pirates pitching staff ranks 11th in the league with a collective 8.9 strikeouts per nine innings.
+- The pitching staff for the Pirates has a collective 8.9 K/9, which ranks 13th in MLB.

-- The Pirates have a 3.83 team ERA that ranks eighth among all league pitching staffs.
+- The Pirates have the ninth-ranked team ERA across all league pitching staffs (3.85).

-- Pirates pitchers combine to allow 47 home runs (0.9 per game), the second-fewest in baseball.
+- Pirates pitchers combine to give up the second-fewest home runs in baseball (47 total, 0.9 per game).

-- The Pirates will send Contreras (3-4) to the mound to make his 10th start of the season.
-He is 3-4 with a 4.50 ERA and 35 strikeouts through 50 2/3 innings pitched.
+- Ortiz (1-2 with a 4.02 ERA and eight strikeouts in 15 2/3 innings pitched) makes the start for the Pirates, his fourth of the season.

-- In his most recent appearance on Sunday, the right-hander tossed five innings against the Arizona Diamondbacks, allowing three earned runs while surrendering three hits.
+- His last time out came on Monday against the Texas Rangers, when the righty went 7 2/3 innings, surrendering two earned runs while allowing five hits.

 © 2023 Data Skrive.
 All rights reserved.